markszabo/markszabo.github.io/_posts/2025-08-14-timeline-of-getting-a-car.md

 We decided to buy it, and went through the paperwork.
 We arrived at 10:40am, decided to get it around 11:30am, and finished the paperwork by 1:30pm.

+We paid 10,000 yen in cash this time, and were told to transfer the rest of the money within a few days.

 We were told that it will take about a month to get the car, especially as 3 weeks from today Obon will start, and the company will close for a full week.
 So we decided to speed things up and try to get it before Obon.

+## 2.5 weeks before: paying for the car

+A few days after signing the contract I sent [the price of the car]({% post_url  2025-07-22-the-price-of-a-car %}) (minus the 10,000 yen) via bank transfer.

 ## 2 weeks before: finalized the parking